 Viareggio is one of the most famous resorts in the Versilia and the largest beach town in Tuscany.
 It's famous for the Carnevale di Viareggio, which attracts a million visitors every February, and Liberty-style architecture.
 Lots of seaside restaurants, summer nightlife, and shopping here.
 Read more: Viareggio Travel Guide and Top Rated Viareggio Hotels

 Torre di Lago Puccini holds a summer Puccini festival with operas, concerts, and ballets performed in an open-air theater by the lake.
 The lake itself is a peaceful vacation spot and Marina di Torre del Lago on the sea has a top gay beach.
-Read more: Torre del Lago Travel Guide.
-Photos: Torre del Lago Puccini Pictures on Europe Travel
+Read more: Torre del Lago Travel Guide and see Torre del Lago Puccini Pictures on our Europe Travel site

 For more on Versilia's attractions, see Versilia - Tuscany Coast - Beaches in Tuscany.

 Where to Stay on the Versilia Coast

 You can find hotels with guest reviews and ratings on our affiliate Venere.com for beaches and inland cities and towns in Versilia.

 A Word on Italian Beaches

 If you are used to the wild and free beaches of California, you may be dismayed that many of Italy's best beaches are commercial, like the one over there on the left in Viareggio.
 The deal is, you rent a place on the beach for a while from one of the bagni, which includes a chair and sometimes an umbrella (often extra).
 You get the use of changing rooms, toilets, and sometimes a locker for your street clothes.
 There is usually a free section of beach although may not be as nice.
 See more about going to the beach in Italy.